Eligibility & Requirements

 - You must have the right to work in the UK, without the need for employer sponsorship

-- You will normally need to have lived in the UK for at least three in the last five years, in order to be eligible for the necessary security clearance
+- You’ll normally need to have lived in the UK for at least three out of the last five years, in order to be eligible for the necessary security clearance

-Applications are open from 23 September to 12 noon on 4 November 2019.
+Applications are open from 1 October to 12 noon on the 6 November 2020.

 HM Treasury accepts applications from European Economic Area (EEA) nationals (including British citizens), Commonwealth citizens, Swiss and Turkish nationals.
 This requirement is determined by the Civil Service Nationality Rules.
-If you hold dual nationality (i.e. you are a British citizen and are also a national of another country) you should still be able to join us.
-In your application, you’ll be asked about your nationality at birth, whether you have ever had any other nationality or citizenship, whether you are subject to immigration control and whether there are any restrictions on your continued residence or employment in the UK.
+If you hold dual nationality (i.e. you’re a British citizen and are also a national of another country) you should still be able to join us.
+In your application, you’ll be asked about your nationality at birth, whether you’ve ever had any other nationality or citizenship, whether you’re subject to immigration control and whether there are any restrictions on your continued residence or employment in the UK.
 Please be aware that a lack of sufficient background information may preclude you from being granted the security clearance necessary for employment with HM Treasury.

 As well as meeting the Civil Service Nationality Rules, you must comply with UK immigration legislation.
-It is possible to meet our nationality requirements but still not be legally entitled to work in the UK.
-If this applies to you, we will not be able to offer you a job at HM Treasury even if your application is successful.
+It’s possible to meet our nationality requirements but still not be legally entitled to work in the UK.
+If this applies to you, we won’tbe able to offer you a job at HM Treasury even if your application is successful.
 You can find information on the UK immigration system here and we strongly recommend that you clarify your legal right to work in the UK before applying.
-It is your responsibility to determine whether and how you are affected by immigration regulations.
+It’s your responsibility to determine whether and how you’re affected by immigration regulations.
 HM Treasury cannot advise on or enter into correspondence about individual cases.